-If they don’t respond to the complaint, or you’re not satisfied with their response, you may complain to the relevant external dispute resolution (EDR) scheme.
+If the credit provider or credit reporting body doesn’t respond to the complaint, or you’re not satisfied with their response, you may complain to the relevant external dispute resolution (EDR) scheme.

-A credit provider accessing the credit reporting system must be a member of an EDR scheme recognised by OAIC.
-A credit reporting body must also be a member of recognised EDR schemes.
+A credit provider accessing the credit reporting system must be a member of an EDR scheme recognised by the OAIC.
+A credit reporting body must also be a member of a recognised EDR scheme.
+To find out more, see the recognised EDR schemes register.
+Examples of recognised EDR schemes include the Australian Financial Complaints Authority (AFCA) and the Telecommunications Industry Ombudsman (TIO).

 An EDR scheme makes membership information available on their website.
 You can also contact the credit reporting body or credit provider to check what EDR schemes they belong to.